 - Water truck

-- Burning of accelerants such as gasoline, kerosene, lacquer thinner or other petroleum based products are prohibited.
+- No burning of accelerants such as gasoline, kerosene, lacquer thinner or other petroleum products are allowed.

-- Burning paper products of any kind is prohibited.
+- Burning of paper products of any kind will not be allowed.

-- Any material which may cause severe air pollution is prohibited.
+- No burning of any material which may cause severe air pollution.